varnikagautam/calculator/addition.md

 When: Type first "number", and then enter "plus" operator, and Type again any "operator", and press "equals".

-Then: Consider only last operator and show result accordingly result.
+Then: Consider the last operator and show result accordingly result.

 ## Scenario: Addition of more than two numbers